-10 Fascinating Facts Behind World Famous Logos – Nutshell School
+Fascinating Facts Behind World Famous Logos

-- The Ferrari prancing horse logo originally decorated the plane of Count Francesco Baracca, Italy’s top fighter ace of WWI.
-After Francesco was shot down, his mother said to Enzo Ferrari, “Ferrari, put my son’s prancing horse on your cars.
-It will bring you good luck.”
+- Originally the Ferrari prancing horse emblem adorned the plane of Count Francesco Baracca, WWI’s top fighter ace in Italy.
+His mother said to Enzo Ferrari, Ferrari after Francesco was shot down, that he put my son’s prancing horse on your cars.
+It’ll bring good luck to you.

 These are some Facts Behind World Famous Logos